sunbagel/InfiniteRechargeNew/README.md

 # InfiniteRechargeNew
-Code for Infinite Rechard bot for FRC.
+Code for Infinite Recharge bot for FRC.